Ajten1994/python-package-manager/README.md

 - **Identify Unused Packages**: Scan your project to find Python packages that are not used in your codebase.
 - **Remove Unused Packages**: Easily remove unused Python packages directly from VS Code.
+- **Generate Requirements File**: Create a `requirements.txt` file with all currently installed packages.

 ### Identify Unused Packages